-- · composition of the board and biographical details - number of board meetings during the previous financial period and the attendance of the members at the meetings - · special order of appointment of directors, if applicable - board members who are independent of the company and significant shareholders - committees appointed by the board, if any - composition of the committees - number of committee meetings during the previous financial period and the attendance of the committee members at the meetings.
+- composition of the board of directors as well as the names, years of birth, education and main occupation of the directors - number of board meetings and the attendance of the members at the meetings - special order of appointment of directors, if applicable - board members who are independent of the company and significant shareholders - disclosure of the main contents of the board's charter - committees appointed by the board, if any - composition of the committees - number of committee meetings during the previous financial period and the attendance of the committee members at the meetings - disclosure of the main contents of the charter defined for the committee by the board.

-The description of the composition and operations of a supervisory board, where there is one, shall contain corresponding information for applicable parts.
+The description of the composition and operations of a supervisory board, where there is one, shall contain the corresponding information as given on the board, for applicable parts.